Love Don't Cost a Thing (film): Production

 The school scenes were filmed at Long Beach Polytechnic High School in Long Beach, California.
-The film was shot in October 9, 2003.
+The film was shot on October 9, 2002.

 Soundtrack

-A soundtrack containing hip hop music was released on December 9, 2003 by Hollywood Records.
+A soundtrack containing hip hop music was released on December 9, 2003, by Hollywood Records.
 It peaked at 22 on the Top R&B/Hip-Hop Albums and 14 on the Top Soundtracks.
 Allmusic rated this soundtrack three stars out of five.